-The goal of the Shimon project is “Create amazing and inspired music through human-robot collaboration“, In the words of its creator.
+The goal of the Shimon project is "create amazing and inspired music through human-robot collaboration", in the words of its creator.

 The last piece of Shimon

-It's called “into Your Mind”, and it is indeed a rather unique piece that has a jazz sensibility, has something prog and enhances all the new features of the project.
+It's called "into Your Mind", and it is indeed a rather unique piece that has a jazz sensibility, has something of prog and enhances all the new features of the project.

 The robot musician wrote the entire musical score of the song and almost all of the lyrics (just a pinch of help from humans).
 Even the marimba sounds better than it ever did, but what more do you want from this pile of scrap metal?